MrMetric/block_thingy/README.md

 ## How to get it
 ### Cloning
-As this repository contains a submodule, you will need to clone it recursively:
+As this repository has submodules, you need to clone it recursively:

     $ git clone --recursive https://gitlab.com/MrMetric/block_thingy.git